goodguyry/dotfiles/README.md

 ## OS X defaults

-During the 'setup' process you will be asked if you'd like to apply the OS X defaults.
+During the setup process you will be asked if you'd like to apply the OS X defaults.
 You can also apply them independently, if you'd rather, by running the following command:

 ```bash
 $ osx